 Most of the effects will work fine but may need the addition of a texture and a tweak to the lighting.

-The Advanced: Default preset is an overloaded component with way more features added than you will need for most of your effects - it's faster to delete features than to add them.
-This effect does not mimic any specific effect; it just comes with a lot of features already added.
+The advanced → default preset is an overloaded component with way more features added than you will need for most of your effects.
+This effect does not mimic any specific effect; it just comes with a lot of features.

 Floating fire embers.